 At this point, if you want to bargain about the price, one option is to show that you are a mature client who is reasonable and won’t be demanding on the lawyer’s time.

-You should find out who is the lawyer dealing with your case in the event a law firm takes on your case.
-Some of the more established firms may end up delegating simpler cases to junior associates, taking over only if matters get complicated (and expensive).
+You should find out who is the divorce lawyer dealing with your case in the event you decide to engage a divorce law firm.
+Some of the more established firms may end up delegating simpler cases to junior associates, with senior lawyers taking over only if matters get complicated (and expensive).

 In contrast, at smaller law firms, the main lawyer is likely to personally handle your case.
 This is more a matter of personal preference as to who you prefer to deal with.
 This leads us to the last question…

 Most Importantly, Are You Comfortable With the Divorce Lawyer?

 Some people will prefer to engage female divorce lawyers, and for others, male divorce lawyers.
 Some will prefer to engage lawyers from their own race.
 Some prefer lawyers who look kind.
 There are many ways to choose your lawyer.